Scratching Visual Transformer's Back with Uniform Attention: Experiments

 \section{Experiments}

 In \Sref{subsec:where}, we experiment with which location we put our module in.
-In Secs. \ref{subsec:cls} and \ref{subsec:seg}, we evaluate our modules on image classification (ImageNet-1K~\citep{ILSVRC15}) and semantic segmentation (ADE20K~\citep{adk20k, adk20k_2}) tasks.
-In \Sref{sec:robo}, we show results on the robustness benchmarks, including occlusion, ImageNet-A \citep{hendrycks2021nae}, and adversarial attack \citep{goodfellow2014explaining}.
-Finally, we conduct ablation studies such as entropy analysis, relative distance, scaling weights analysis, and the accuracy of varying heads in $\msa$.
+In Secs.~\ref{subsec:cls}-\ref{sec:obj_det}, we evaluate our modules on image classification, semantic segmentation, and object detection tasks. \Sref{sec:sem_vis} provides the visualization of attention maps from ViT-S fine-tuned on segmentation task.
+In \Sref{sec:robo}, we show results on the robustness benchmarks, including occlusion and adversarial attack.
+In Secs.~\ref{sec:vl} and \ref{sec:other_arch}, we evaluate our module on the vision-language Transformer for the Visual Question Answering task and on other architectures.